BzZ7t/ToastBot-Hikari/README.md

 # Current Commands
 ```
+/mod:
+---> kick: kick a member from the server
+---> ban: ban a member from the server

 /fun: Do all the **fun** stuff :D
 ---> toast-insults: Make ToastBot reply with a toast-related insult
 ---> roll: Roll a dice